ffwagency/dnext-jsonapi-recipe/README.md

-# Headless - JSON:API
+# DNext - JSON:API

 ## Overview
-The Headless - JSON:API recipe provides a comprehensive setup for creating a headless Drupal application using JSON:API.
-This recipe includes essential modules and configurations to enable seamless integration with front-end frameworks and applications.
-It is designed to facilitate the development of decoupled Drupal sites, offering robust API capabilities and efficient content delivery.
+The DNext - JSON:API recipe provides a comprehensive setup for creating a decoupled Drupal application using JSON:API and Next.js.
+This recipe includes essential modules and configurations to enable seamless integration between Drupal and Next.js.
+It is designed to facilitate the development of modern, performant websites by combining Drupal's powerful content management capabilities with Next.js's server-side rendering and static site generation features.

 ## Prerequisites
 Ensure your Drupal installation is configured to apply recipes by following the instructions: